The Quantum Agreement Theorem: Bounds on Disagreement

 We now examine the question of the extent of disagreement across agents allowed by QM.
 We first state a result that applies to the general case, commuting or non-commuting, that rules out ``extreme" disagreement between agents.
 This is true even for second-level certainty, let alone common certainty.
 (The theorem generalizes an earlier result in Contreras-Tejada et al., 2021, where the $0\operatorname{-}1$ phenomenon is called singular disagreement.) \textbf{$\mathbf{0\operatorname{-}1}$ Impossibility Theorem:} \textit{There is no positive-probability state where Alice is certain of $E$ and certain that Bob is certain of not-$E$.
 Formally:}

 This result does not use any commutativity assumptions and therefore imposes an epistemic constraint independent of any compatibility conditions.

-Our impossibility result has bite.
+Our impossibility theorem has bite.
 The Supplementary Material contains an example of a no-signaling box (Popescu and Rohrlich, 1994) where 0-1 disagreement does arise: Alice is certain of $E$ and certain that Bob is certain of not-$E$.
 We also present an equivalent formulation of the example on phase space where the sole non-classicality is the use of signed probabilities (Abramsky and Brandenburger, 2011).

 Next, we show that our Commutative Agreement Theorem is robust to small changes to the set-up.
 We first examine the case where Alice and Bob start from different initial states $\rho_A$ and $\rho_B$, in place of the same initial state $\rho$ as previously.
 Such a difference might arise from, for example, noise, channel disturbance, or the presence of an eavesdropper.
 Building on a classical analysis by Hellman (2013), it can be shown that in our commuting regime: